Luotianyi-0712/temp-cloud-drive/README.md

 5. Create a new Pull Request.

 ## License
-MIT License.
+GPL-3.0 license.
 See LICENSE for details.

 ## Support
 For issues and feature requests, please open an issue.